edujuan/tool-calling-interview-prep/docs/05-multi-agent.md

 ```

 **When to use:**
-- No clear hierarchy
+- No clear hierarchy - no agent should be "in charge"
-- Agents need to negotiate
+- Agents need to negotiate - the solution emerges from discussion, not top-down planning
-- Collaborative problem-solving
+- Collaborative problem-solving - multiple perspectives improve the outcome
+- **Example:** Design review (agents debate and refine a solution together)

 **Implementation:**